-Preparing Properly for the NAATI Exam is the Best Route to NAATI Accreditation
+Preparing Properly for the NAATI Test is the Best Route to NAATI Accreditation

-It is quite possible to survive as a translator or interpreter in Australia or New Zealand without certification or accreditation with a body like NAATI (the National Accreditation Authority for Translators and Interpreters), but the possibility of lucrative work and career prospects are very limited, even if your grasp of a second language other than your own is quite sound.
+It is quite possible to survive as a translator or interpreter in Australia or New Zealand without certification or accreditation with a body like NAATI (the National Accreditation Authority for Translators and Interpreters).
+Still, the possibility of lucrative work and career prospects are very limited, even if your grasp of a second language other than your own is quite sound.

 A career in translating or interpreting generally requires NAATI accreditation first and then a subsequent application for membership with one of the professional associations, like AUSIT or NZSTI.
 Respectively, these are the Australian Institute of Translators and Interpreters and the New Zealand Society of Translators and Interpreters.